Hemmlis/hemmlis.se/content/stories/anna.en.md

 date = "2017-08-04T11:28:53+02:00"
 draft = true
 id = 2
-summary = "Innan Hemmlis sov Argus på golvet.
-Läs mer om hur vi hjälpte henom!" title = "Anna Svealand"
+summary = "Sleeping on the floor is ill advised.
+Here's the story of Kobe who chose not to." title = "Kobe Hautakiet"

 +++
 ![](/uploads/2018/06/28/Kobe_1_small.jpg)